 Symptoms

-- Spontaneous bleeding
+- Heavy bleeding after childbirth

 How bleeding disorders affect treatment and suctioning

-A patient’s bleeding may not always be cause for panic, but when it comes to bleeding disorders resulting from traumatic injuries, they can cause continuous bleeding into the airway, leading to aspiration and the contamination of the airway.
+A patient’s bleeding may not always be a cause for panic, but when it comes to bleeding disorders resulting from traumatic injuries, they can cause continuous bleeding into the airway, leading to aspiration and contamination of the airway.
 Blood in the airway is one of the most significant predictors of intubation failure and mortality, and clotted blood in the lower airway can present clinicians with life-threatening airway obstruction or pulmonary collapse.
 Therefore, blood clots should always be considered as causes of obstruction, especially if clots are identified after coughing or suctioning.

 While it may seem tempting to remove any blood clots as soon as they’re spotted, in some cases, the suctioning of smaller clots may cause re-bleeding if the clots originate in the lower airway.
 Larger clots must be removed from the airway since they can produce life-threatening airway obstruction and secondary complications in the lungs.